Course Outline

 - Enhanced speed and performance compared to traditional websites

-- Robust security measures
+- Robust security features

-- Push notifications for timely updates and alerts
+- Push notifications for timely communication

 Enabling Your Website for Government Use

-- JSON Manifest for defining application properties
+- JSON Manifest for defining application properties and behaviors

 Building Your First Progressive Web App (PWA) for Government